Juusohel/Easy-QOTD/README.md

     - https://github.com/sfackler/rust-postgres

 ## Acknowledgements
-Thanks to DioritePoodle for help with writing default questions Thanks to Danny for the bot profile picture.
+Thanks to DioritePoodle for help with writing default questions.

+Thanks to Danny for the bot profile picture.